 - How flexible is your schedule for attending divorce proceedings?
 If your work or other commitments limit your flexibility, mediation will allow you to schedule these events at your convenience, instead of complying with court-ordered dates for appearance.

 - Is confidentiality a significant consideration for you?
 If there are components of your divorce that you need to keep private for the sake of your reputation, career, or to protect your children, mediation represents an entirely private setting through which you may resolve divorce-related issues.
 If your case is tried in court, the evidence presented becomes part of the public record.

 - Are there sensitive issues that you believe may be more effectively resolved through an objective third party?
 If so, a mediator can listen attentively to each of your concerns and craft a tailored solution that is agreeable to both parties.
 For instance, with issues such as child custody, where resentment may threaten to cause future problems, a mediator can serve as an invaluable asset, fostering cooperation and collaboration in parenting arrangements.

 Contact our Bergen County NJ Divorce Mediators to Discuss Your Case

-At Townsend, Tomaio & Newmark, our goal is to provide the most positive experience for you and your family, not to prolong an already stressful process in order to increase our fees.
+At Townsend, Tomaio & Newmark, our goal is to provide the most positive experience for you and your family, not to prolong an already stressful process to increase our fees.
 We understand that you have enough to attend to in preparing for a new chapter in your life, and it is our priority to facilitate you in your journey.
-By serving as mediators or your legal counsel through the mediation process, we hope to encourage favorable outcomes that allow you and your family to move forward on the most amenable terms.
+By serving as mediators or your legal counsel through the mediation process, we hope to encourage favorable outcomes that allow you and your family to move forward in the most amenable terms.
 For additional information, contact our offices in Hackensack, Bergen County at 201-397-1750.
 We will be happy to provide you with a comprehensive overview of all of your legal options so you can make the most informed decisions for your future.